rousan/electron-menubar/README.md

 A boilerplate for electron menubar application with integration with `React` and `Webpack`.
 I am using [`menubar`](https://github.com/maxogden/menubar) as a dependency to get cross-platform compatibility.
 It supports `MacOS`, `Windows`, and `Linux`.

+> Boilerplate for electron menubar app with popover.

 # How to use?

 Just clone or fork it, then delete unnecessary files and add your app components.